tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 ### Full Compensation

-* Primary disorder is repaired.
-All acid base parameters return to normal.
+* Primary disorder is being repaired by the opposing system and the pH is normal.
 ### Partial Compensation

 * Primary disorder continues, opposite system begins to adjust (eg. Respiratory disorder, metabolic system attempts to compensate)